potatoqualitee/kbupdate/README.md

 # kbupdate
 KB Viewer, Saver, Installer and Uninstaller

-kbUpdate gets you specific updates that you want, even if your system doesn't need them - you just need to know the KB number.
+kbupdate gets you specific updates that you want, even if your system doesn't need them - you just need to know the KB number.
 It's essentially a command-line Windows Update Catalog.

 If you're wondering about the difference between `kbupdate` and `PSWindowsUpdate`, `PSWindowsUpdate` gets you updates your systems needs, either from WSUS or from WU.
 You can exclude some, but you won't get anything that your system doesn't currently need.